FnrDev/premium-creator/README.md

 # multiple-bot by Fnr#0017
-this code allow you to create multiple discord bots it's good for premium system
+this code allows you to create multiple discord bots it's good for premium system

 ## Installation
 ```sh